nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 3. Execution of the command.\
    i. `DeleteTaskCommand` checks if the index as gotten from `getTaskIndex()` of `Parser` class is in the task list and if it not then `CalendarIndexNotFoundException()` is thrown.\
    ii. `DeleteTaskCommand` calls `deleteTask(this.index)` for the index of the task as given by the user to delete the task.\
    iii.
-The delete successful message is printed to the user.\
+The "delete successful" message is printed to the user.\
    iv. `DeleteTaskCommand` calls `StorageTasks.writeTaskList(Storage.tasksList)` to save the new data to the storage file.

 Below is a sequence diagram that demonstrates this feature.